 Sound Fundamentals: For a company to pay a dividend in the first place, it must first be financially sound enough to even make the payments.
 As a result, most companies don’t start making dividend payments until they are healthy enough to support them.
 That’s not to say all dividend stocks are “healthy,” but rather that it’s a good indicator of a successful stock.

 Risk Aversion: Dividend stocks can be held in several industries, which increases diversity and reduces risk.
 Not unlike traditional stocks, dividend stocks can vary dramatically, which can really help investors avoid market volatility.

 Even the best dividend stocks, not unlike any other investment, are subject to risks under extenuating circumstances.
 While they have proven they belong in a diversified portfolio, there are certain pitfalls investors need to be aware of, not the least of which include:

 Dividend Traps: High-dividend yields may look attractive to the untrained eye, but companies with dividends that appear too good to be true can be a dangerous investment.
 While not always the case, businesses in distress may use incredibly high dividends to attract stock traders.
 It is entirely likely the dividend is still high after a stock price pullback, and the dividend hasn’t been cut, so be aware.

-Poor Financials: Simply because a stock pays a high dividend, doesn’t mean they can continue to pay it.
+Poor Financials: Simply because a stock pays a high dividend doesn’t mean it can continue to pay it.
 If the company doesn’t have enough cash flow or enough money to keep the business up and running, there’s a good chance that dividends won’t last much longer.